hGriff0n/PersonalAI/docs/routing.md

 ## Messages

-All messages sent within the system must contain a "networking section".
-This section contains all information necessary to help route a message within the network.
-Some data within this section is only produced as the message travels from the producer to the destination.
+All messages sent within the system **must** contain a "routing section" that contains all information necessary for routing a message within the network.
+While the general section is required, some data will only be filled in as the message travels through the network, and is thus required to be specified at construction.

   ```json
   "sender": {